 (By the say, Golden also makes a mineral-spirits-based removable varnish, called MSA varnish, which I mentioned as a possible fixative.
 It can be purchased in an aerosol can.
 If you want to apply your final varnish as a spray and don’t mind going outside, this is an easy, though pricey, option.)

-mouth atomizer (I recommend this one even though it’s expensive, because it’s made for spraying paint, so you won’t have to blow so hard.
-But the ones for fixative do work.): http://www.cheapjoes.com/pat-dews-atomizer.html
+I recommend the Pat Dews mouth atomizer, because it’s made for spraying acrylic paint, so you won’t have to blow so hard. http://www.cheapjoes.com/pat-dews-atomizer.html

-mouth atomizer (small bore, for solvent-based fixatives; you can make it work, but it will make YOU work!): http://www.dickblick.com/products/art-alternatives-mouth-atomizer/ (Almost every time, people look at the price difference and order this one.
+You CAN use the type intended for (spirit-based) fixatives, but it’s hard work!.
+Almost every time, people look at the price difference and order the inexpensive ones.
 Then after they hyperventilate for a while, they order the Pat Dews one instead.
-It really IS worth the price difference, in my opinion.)
+It really IS worth the price difference, in my opinion, if your going to spray acrylic paints and mediums.
+The tubes are larger diameter, so they can handle the higher viscosity of acrylics without making you pass out!

 Many of you have asked about the little collapsible cup I carry with my sketching stuff.
 I finally found it on Amazon, so now you can have one, too!